shawnmckinney/role-engineering-sample/README.md

 App comprised of three pages, each has buttons and links that are guarded by permissions.
 The permissions are granted to a particular user via their role assignments.
 But those privileges are only realized after role activation.

-For this app, user-to-role assignments are granted as follows:
+For this app, user-to-role assignments are:
 ### User-to-Role Assignment Table
 | user          | Role_Buyers   | Role_Sellers  |
 | ------------- | ------------- | ------------- |